 Since ignoring cystic breakouts is too much of a task, we decided to chat with a couple of the industry’s leading dermatologists about how to approach these pesky pimples head-on.
 Below, they share what cystic acne is, what causes it, and—what we’ve all been waiting for—the best cystic acne treatments.
 In other words, get ready to kick your breakouts to the curb with this complexion-saving guide.
 Ahead, dermatologists share exactly how to spot, prevent, and treat cystic acne.

 What Is Cystic Acne?

-Cystic acne is considered the most severe form of acne, and is marked by painful, pulsing breakouts that occur deep beneath the skin.
+Cystic acne, a severe form of acne, is marked by painful, pulsing breakouts that occur deep beneath the skin.

 If you’ve ever experienced deep, painful bumps that won’t pop as much as you may squeeze them (which, BTW, you should never do, but hey, we’ve all been there), then there’s a good chance that you’ve encountered cystic acne.
 According to NYC-based board-certified dermatologist Dr. Dendy Engelman, cystic bumps are first filled with blood, then with pus, which is why they often appear redder and don’t feature a noticeable white head.

 “It is the most severe type of acne—cystic breakouts often throb and are painful to the touch—and it occurs deep within the skin,” Engelman says.
 Only a dermatologist can accurately diagnose you with cystic acne, but the #cysticacne hashtag on Instagram has 96k+ posts to help you gauge whether or not your acne is cystic.